michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 - n: an idea that is implied or suggested
 - n: what you must know in order to determine the reference of an expression
 ### Family
+- connotation: connotational, connotations+
+- connotative: connotatively
-connotation: connotational, connotations+;connotative: connotatively;connote: connotation, connotative, connoted, connotes, connoting
+- connote: connotation, connotative, connoted, connotes, connoting
 ### Examples
 - And yet now the word’s connotations are exclusively negative.
 - Firing a manager carries inescapable connotations, none of which anyone involved would really wish to be levelled at Bradley.